 Next, you rush to Front Street to catch the start of the pack burro race.
 Always entertaining to watch the participants try to get their burros started.
 Several going in the wrong direction.

 Most entries in the pack burro race do the long race, up to the top of Mosquito Pass (13,188 ft.) and back.
 Up to 30 miles!

 The craziness is never-ending, a parade, the Reynolds Gang appears and a gunfight begins…

 Wander through the arts & crafts fair, find the many vendors with the usual “bad for you” but fun to eat foods, and for the kids, a popular event is the pony rides.

-Our favorite event, the “Outhouse Race”.
+Our favorite event is the “Outhouse Race”.
 Handmade, clever, funny outhouses and their owners race like banshees down the street to win a toilet lid grand prize.
 Love it!

 Online at: http://burrodays.com

-For more information about pack burro racing, contact the Western Pack Burro Association on the web at www.packburroracing.com
+For more information about pack burro racing, contact the Western Pack Burro Association at www.packburroracing.com